Are Dark Rover Ants Dangerous?

 What Do Dark Rover Ants Look Like?

-Dark rover ants typically eat plant nectars and honeydew (a sugary substance secreted by aphids) as well as any sugary substances they may find in your home.
+Dark rover ants typically eat plant nectars and honeydew (a sugary excrement substance produced by insects that feed on sap) as well as any sugary substances they may find in your home.
 They may also eat other insects including the cactus moth (which is an invasive pest).

 How Long Do Dark Rover Ants Live?